No Way Out - Domestic Violence & How it Leads to Suicide

 These suicide attempts are a result of feeling there is no way out.
 There IS a way out.

-Your cell phone donations are the key to these victims freedom.
-Because of these phones, they're able to get the help they need and escape their abusers grasp.
+Your cell phone donations are the key to these victims' freedom.
+Because of these phones, they're able to get the help they need and escape the abuser's grasp.